-Instant expert: 2018 FIFA World Cup | CBC Sports
+What you need to know about the teams in the 2018 FIFA World Cup | CBC Sports

 Nickname: La Celeste

-Interesting World Cup stat: This will be the country's 13th World Cup appearance, have advanced to the semis five times and are a perfect two-for-two in the final (1930, 1950).
+Interesting World Cup stat: This will be the country's 13th World Cup appearance, have advanced to the semis five times, and is a perfect 2 for 2 in the final (1930, 1950).

 Biggest star: Luis Suarez